kahalewai/agbac/readme.md

 # AGBAC

-AI-Agent-Based Access Control
+Agent-Based Access Control
 Open Security Specification & Reference Architecture

 ---

 ## Overview

-**AGBAC (AI-Agent-Based Access Control)** is an open, vendor-neutral security specification that defines **how AI agents securely perform actions on behalf of human users** using existing identity and access management (IAM) foundations.
+**AGBAC (Agent-Based Access Control)** is an open, vendor-neutral security specification that defines how AI agents securely perform actions on behalf of human users.
+It extends existing IAM infrastructure (OAuth2, OIDC, RBAC, ABAC, PBAC) and introduces no new token formats, cryptographic systems, or identity providers.

-AGBAC addresses a fundamental shift in enterprise systems:
+AGBAC addresses a rapidly emerging security challenge in enterprise systems:

 > AI agents now initiate actions, but existing access control models assume a human is always the caller.